 Our San Diego chiropractic team put this page together to inform you on different types of jaw conditions and pains, symptoms associated with the injury and how to treat your diagnosis.

 Life is meant to be enjoyed, meaning you should not have to live feeling any type of pain or discomfort on a daily basis.
 Specifically, if you are currently experiencing any type of jaw pain (i.e. temporomandibular joint dysfunction aka.
 TMJ), it could be beneficial to seek medical assistance in order for recover and relief to take place.

 How jaw pain occurs

-Jaw pain or trauma can result from a variety of actions, such as grinding your teeth or clenching/tightening your jaw, often resulting in the alignment of your teeth changing.
+Jaw pain can result from a variety of actions, such as grinding your teeth or clenching/tightening your jaw, often resulting in the alignment of your teeth changing.

 Other types of jaw pain can stem from inflammation, impact via violence or an accident, dislocation, or arthritis.
 In more extreme cases of jaw pain, an infection of the joint, cancer or birth defect may be responsible.

 As stated above, there are different types of jaw pain, which can form from a variety of causes.
-Common types of jaw pain or discomfort include temporomandibular joint dysfunction (TMJ), as well as clicking and popping of the jaw, indicating the disc in the jaw is abnormal or misplaced.
+Common types of jaw pain or discomfort include temporomandibular joint dysfunction (TMJ), as well as clicking and popping of the jaw, indicating the joint in the jaw is abnormal or misplaced.

 If left unattended, jaw pain can affect the facial muscles, and cause discomfort in neck and shoulder joints.
-Further, muscle spasms have also been known to take place.
+Furthermore, muscle spasms have also been known to take place.
 Pain is often at its worse when chewing, yawning or talking, and can erupt in the jaw, ear, face or scalp.

-When the jaw becomes injured, dislocated or another type of condition has occurred, the results are often uncomfortable, even painful.
+When the jaw becomes injured, dislocated or another type of condition has occurred, the results are often uncomfortable and painful.
 Symptoms of the condition can vary, but generally center around the following: